F-I-D-O/Manuals/manuals/LLM.md

 - [`Infusing`](https://claudionary.com/definition/infusing/): Adding context to the response, so that the user can understand it better.
 - [`Ionizing`](https://claudionary.com/definition/ionizing/): Extracting most of the information from the output, so it has a reasonable lentgth.
 - [`Kneading`](https://claudionary.com/definition/kneading): mixing all the facts into a response
+- [`Leavening`](https://claudionary.com/definition/leavening/): Transforming a dense response into a longer response, without adding new information.
 - [`Levitating`](https://claudionary.com/definition/levitating/): Claude is very close to give the definitive answer, but it hangs right before the end, before responding
 - [`Moseying`](https://claudionary.com/definition/moseying/): Slowly moving towards the solution.
 Claude is solving a hard problem.
 There is a visible path towards the solution, but it is long.
 - [`Nebulizing`](https://claudionary.com/definition/nebulizing/): spliting a coherent thought into many small parts that no loger fit together.